 52. Marble-like Range Hood

-This range hood is the perfect option for a contemporary kitchen that features marble countertops, a minimalist design, and a striking two-tone color scheme.
+If you’re less worried about visibility and more about aesthetics, a marble-like range hood might be a great design option.
+This range hood is perfect for a contemporary kitchen with marble countertops, a minimalist design, and a striking two-tone color scheme.

 53. A Mix of Modern and Rustic